ricewind012/aerothemesteam/README.md

 ## Plugin

 This theme (optionally) requires a plugin under the same name for the top bar and some other additional elements.
 Nothing will break if you don't use it, but links to a game's store page, community hub, etc. will not be accessible.
-The top bar also replaces the account dropdown menu if you press on the profile tab.

-It's independent from the theme but themes have to style it in order to be usable.